horchi/vdr-plugin-squeezebox/README.md

 4. squeezelite - streaming client for the LMS

   squeezelite is the the streming client used by the plugin
-  Requirements: libalsa-dev libasound2-dev libflac-dev libmad0-dev libvorbis-dev libfaad-dev libmpg123-dev
+  Requirements: libasound2-dev libflac-dev libmad0-dev libvorbis-dev libfaad-dev libmpg123-dev

   #> git clone https://code.google.com/p/squeezelite
   #> cd squeezelite